-To make your new table saw fence firmer, you can now screw a reinforcement block between the two sides at the bottom.
+To make your new DIY table saw fence upgrade firmer, you can now screw a reinforcement block between the two sides at the bottom.

-This way the side cannot tilt when pressure is applied to it.
+This way, the side cannot tilt when you apply pressure to it.

 I attached the block invisibly by using pocket holes and screws.